Haunted New Orleans Hotels

 Bourbon Orleans Hotel

 Spend time in the great lobby and you might see an elderly ghost who reads the newspaper while smoking a cigar.
-It’s reported that sometimes guests smell the cigar before seeing the apparition.
+It’s reported that guests smell the cigar before seeing the apparition.

 Love haunted history or haunted architecture?
 See our top 10 recommendations for touring the city.